immerzeel/vimfiles/README.md

 I use Cygwin's version of vim, for the convenience of the unix tools I use often.

+Install script is still a work in progress.

 WINDOWS
 -------
 ### INSTALL